stevendanna/stevendanna.github.com/source/_posts/2013-06-23-a-short-sock-raw-adventure.markdown

   bit words, and thus points to the beginning of the data.

 Five 32-bit words is 160 bits.
 160 bits is 40 hexadecimal digits.
-That accounts for the rest of the packet we receive, confirming that the packet we sent is nothing more than an IP header and our desired payload.
+That accounts for the rest of the packet we received, confirming that the packet we sent is nothing more than an IP header and our desired payload.